quack1/quack1_blog/content/linux_beep_terminal_en.md

 If you want to personnalize the sound, you just have to modify the variables `soundDirectory` and the one located just after the `Bell()` in the code ;-)

-Finally, I added a startup programm to be launched when I connect into my system (I did that really simply, graphicaly in Ubuntu).
+Finally, I added a startup program to be launched when I connect into my system (I did that really simply, graphicaly in Ubuntu).

 <div align=center><a href="static/upload/beep_1.png"><img src="static/upload/beep_1.png" align="center" /></a></div>